TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 # File Data

 We are going to store the data as a string in JSON format.
 We could use binary, but sometimes it is just nice to be able to inspect the data in storage, or even quickly modify it.
-So, JSON is the way to go.
+So, JSON is an easy way to go.

 We are going to need three classes for this: Two DAO classes, and a "Context" class.
 This latter class will be the one responsible for reading and writing to/from the file.
 The two DAO classes will come later, once we need them.
 We work by one feature at a time.\